mongodb-industry-solutions/leafy-bank-backend-accounts/README.md

 # Leafy Bank Accounts Service (Backend)

-This repository powers the backend for Leafy Bank, managing account operations such as opening and closing accounts.
-It utilizes MongoDB to ensure secure and efficient transaction processing, providing APIs for seamless integration.
+This repository powers the backend for Leafy Bank, a demo banking application designed to showcase modern financial services technology.
+It manages account operations such as opening and closing accounts, utilizing MongoDB to ensure secure and efficient data processing.
+The backend provides APIs for seamless integration, highlighting the robustness and flexibility of modern banking solutions.

 ## Where Does MongoDB Shine?